gardener-attic/gardenctl/README.md

 # How to build it
 Currently, there are no binary builds available, so you need to build it from source,`go get` it or build the docker image from Dockerfile.
+Please keep in mind to use an up to date version of [golang](https://golang.org/doc/devel/release.html).

 ## Prerequisites